glandais/trouvaille/trouvaille-front/README.md

-# trouvaille-front
+# Trouvaille - Frontend

-This template should help get you started developing with Vue 3 in Vite.
+This directory contains the frontend code for the Trouvaille application, built with Vue 3 and Vite.

 ## Recommended IDE Setup